 Needle Biopsies

 Needle biopsies are commonly obtained from the prostate or liver.
 They will resemble long, thin cores of tissue.
-Due to the very thin diameter typical of these specimens, it is absolutely essential that they be oriented in the same plane, as flat as possible.
-It is common for multiple level section protocols to be requested as well as special stains with these specimens, so select the smallest mold that is appropriate for the specimen to make it easier to place multiple sections on the same slide.
-It is best to arrange the long strings in a parallel arrangement, and not randomly with the long strings facing in many directions.
-Diagonal arrangement of the needle biopsy specimen will reduce the distance that the knife blade travels across the specimen resulting in reduced folds and compression.
+Due to the skinny diameter typical of these specimens, they must be oriented in the same plane, as flat as possible.
+It is common for multiple-level section protocols to be requested and special stains with these specimens, so select the smallest mold appropriate for the specimen to make placing multiple sections on the same slide easier.
+It is best to arrange the long strings in parallel, not randomly, with the long strings facing in many directions.
+The diagonal arrangement of the needle biopsy specimen will reduce the distance the knife blade travels across the specimen, resulting in reduced folds and compression.

 Liver biopsy specimen.